Reasons to Hire a Tax Attorney

 When should I hire a tax attorney?

 Needing to hire a tax attorney probably means you are in some hot water with the IRS for one reason or another.
 The tax attorney you choose can either correct the problem or make it a million times worse.
-This is why certain questions need to be asked before you hire the attorney.
+This is why certain questions need to be asked before you hire an attorney.
 You want to make sure you have someone knowledgeable, truthful and working for you, and not against, on your side.
 Find the tax attorney who is going to cool that hot water for you.

 IRS Tax Disputes